Bridgeport, Connecticut: History

-Bridgeport was inhabited by the Paugussett native American tribe during the start of European colonization.
-The earliest European communal settlement was in the historical Stratfield district, along US Route 1; known in colonial times as the King's Highway.
+Bridgeport was inhabited by the Paugussett Native American tribe during the start of European colonization.
+The earliest European communal settlement was in the historical Stratfield district, along US Route 1, known in colonial times as the King's Highway.
 Close by, Mount Grove Cemetery was laid out on what was a native village that extended past the 1650s.
-It is also an ancient Paugusett burial ground.
+It is also an ancient Paugussett burial ground.

 The burgeoning farming community grew and became a center of trade, shipbuilding, and whaling.
 The town was incorporated to subsidize the Housatonic Railroad and rapidly industrialized following the rail line's connection to the New York and New Haven railroad.
 The town was given its name because of the need for bridges over the Pequonnock River that provided a navigable port at the mouth of the river.
 Manufacturing was the mainstay of the local economy until the 1970s.

 Colonial history

 The first documented European settlement within the present city limits of Bridgeport took place in 1644, centered at Black Rock Harbor and along North Avenue between Park and Briarwood Avenues.
 The place was called Pequonnock (Quiripi for "Cleared Land"), after a band of the Paugussett, an Algonquian-speaking Native American people who occupied this area.
 One of their sacred sites was Golden Hill, which overlooked the harbor and was the location of natural springs and their planting fields.
 (It has since been blasted through for construction of an expressway.)
 The Golden Hill Indians were granted a reservation here by the Colony of Connecticut in 1639; it lasted until 1802.
 (One of the tribes acquired land for a small reservation in the late 19th century that was recognized by the state.
 It is retained in the Town of Trumbull.)

 In 1639, Roger Ludlow, deputy governor of the English Connecticut Colony was ordered by the colony's General Assembly in Hartford to establish two plantations, one at Cupheg the mouth of the Housatonic River (today Stratford), and one at the harbor at the mouth of the Pequonnock River, today's Bridgeport Harbor.
 Ludlow disobeyed orders and instead established a settlement in Unconway (today's Fairfield), probably due to fears of the large Paugussett settlement at Golden Hill, which was a sacred site of theirs, so it is believed that they perhaps instead settled in sparsely populated land surrounding the village.
 In 1659, the general court in Hartford established the official borders of the Paugussett Reservation.

 Bridgeport's early years were marked by residents' reliance on fishing and farming.
 This was similar to the economy of the Paugussett, who had cultivated corn, beans, and squash; and fished and gathered shellfish from both the river and sound.
 A village called Newfield began to develop around the corner of State and Water streets in the 1760s.
 The area officially became known as Stratfield in 1695 or 1701, due to its location between the already existing towns of Stratford and Fairfield.
 During the American Revolution, Newfield Harbor was a center of privateering.